Jsooonx/Palette-Extractor-Webapp/README.md

-# Image Color Palette Extraction Tool
+# Image Palette Extraction Tool

 A simple web application that extracts dominant color palettes from user-uploaded images.
 Built using HTML, CSS, and vanilla JavaScript to explore image data processing in the browser.